coljac

 The copyright battle in Australia

-Posted by Colin in Internet, Opinion on April 27th, 2011 | No Comments
+Posted by Colin on Apr 27, 2011 in Internet, Opinion | Comments Off on The copyright battle in Australia

 There’s little sign that the global copyright war will let up any time soon.
 Wherever you go, the content industries are working hard to secure stronger “protections” for intellectual property and tougher penalties against those who infringe against these protections.
 Given the forces they can bring to bear – an army of lobbyists and an ocean of cash – it’s not surprising that industry has won many of these battles.